nicoabarca/mpvis/README.md

 ### Format event log

-Using `preprocessing.log_formatter` you can format your own initial event log with the corresponding column names, based on [pm4py](https://pm4py.fit.fraunhofer.de) standard way of naming logs columns.
+Using `mpvis.log_formatter` you can format your own initial event log with the corresponding column names, based on [pm4py](https://pm4py.fit.fraunhofer.de) standard way of naming logs columns.

 The format dictionary to pass as argument to this function needs to have the following structure: